Sustainable Events Highlights

 - America to Go is a collection of Emory preferred caterers.
 These caterers that comply with Emory’s zero landfill waste requirements are labeled with an icon so that event planners can make informed choices.
 Using America to Go caterers also ensures that Emory’s health code and fair wage requirements are met.

 Each year OSI hosts a Sustainable Events Symposium in partnership with University Events, Michael C. Carlos Museum, Emory Catering, and America to Go.
-This year’s symposium attracted approx. 50 attendees who browsed catering samples from Emory Catering, Zoe’s Kitchen, Affairs to Remember, and Panera Bread.
+The symposium in 2020 attracted approx. 50 attendees who browsed catering samples from Emory Catering, Zoe’s Kitchen, Affairs to Remember, and Panera Bread.

 Dr. Sharon Bergquist was the keynote speaker, presenting on Food as Medicine: The Power of Plant-Based Nutrition.
 Dr. Bergquist is a Rollins Senior Distinguished Clinician and an Associate Professor of Medicine in the Division of General Medicine at Emory University School of Medicine.
 She serves as Medical Director of Emory’s Executive Health program and leads the research program at the Paul W. Seavey Comprehensive Internal Medicine Clinic.
 She also founded and directs Emory Lifestyle Medicine and Wellness, which promotes a self-healing mind-body approach to medicine.